cchandan-07/Machine-Learning-by-using-Medical-Diagnosis/README.md

 https://ieeexplore.ieee.org/document/9170733

 ## Contributing

-It you'd like to contribute to this project by Chandanakumar and Kusuma
+It would like to contribute to this project by Chandanakumar and Kusuma